SPchalil/StickynotesProject/README.md

 To install all dependencies, change the directory to server cd into server/ and run the command 'npm install'

-## Set .env variables
+### Install MySQL

-## Install MySql for appropriate OS
+   - Install MySQL for appropriate OS

-### Create MySql account and give it appropriate rights
+   - Create MySQL account and give it appropriate rights
+   - Run database dump for MySQL

+### Setup .env and config.js files
+To change the configurations to suit your MySQL settings: in server/, create an .env file. put configurations in as you see fitting your local mysql server
+   - Set .env variables
-## Setup .env and config.js files
+   - Setup .env and config.js files

-## run database dump for mysql

-Runs the server by typing node server.js in the terminal.
+## To Run
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+To start the development server for nodejs, cd into server/ and npm start Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To start the development server for react, cd into client/ and npm start Open [http://localhost:3000](http://localhost:3000) to view it in the browser.